What are the CPA Exam Blueprints?

 The complete, revised Blueprints can be found on the AICPA website.

-See how Surgent CPA Review can cut your study time in half!
+See how Surgent CPA Review can save you up to 400 hours of study time!